Office of the Registrar - Academic Standards

-An incomplete (I) is given when a course cannot be completed because of circumstances beyond the student’s control.
-The I grade indicates the coursework is qualitatively satisfactory and there is a reasonable expectancy that completion of the remaining work would result in a passing grade.
+An I is given when a course cannot be completed because of circumstances beyond the student’s control.
+The I indicates the coursework is qualitatively satisfactory and there is a reasonable expectancy that completion of the remaining work would result in a passing grade.
 The instructor must provide a statement of the work to be completed to the head of the academic unit.
-The student must complete the work at the earliest possible time but before the beginning of the seventh week of the following semester (fourth week for Florida Tech University Online), unless an earlier deadline is established at the time the I grade is recorded and the student is notified of this fact.
+The student must complete the work at the earliest possible time but before the beginning of the seventh week of the following semester (fourth week for Florida Tech Online), unless an earlier deadline is established at the time the I is recorded and the student is notified of this fact.
 Incomplete grades from the spring semester automatically become an F after the sixth week of the following fall semester.

 College of Aeronautics flight courses (AVF) are exempt from the six-week time limit.
-Flight courses still carrying an I grade after one calendar year will automatically become an F unless a waiver stating a satisfactory completion date signed by the director of FIT Aviation and approved by the dean of the college has been received by the registrar’s office.
+Flight courses still carrying an I after one calendar year will automatically become an F unless a waiver stating a satisfactory completion date signed by the director of FIT Aviation and approved by the dean of the college has been received by the registrar’s office.

 Undergraduate Academic Dismissal